simple-frontend-dev/update-watcher/README.md

 ### Dependencies

-Managed with pnpm workspaces: `pnpm install` at the root
+Managed with pnpm workspaces: `pnpm install` at the root.